Delorhynchus

-Delorhynchus is an extinct genus of lanthanosuchoid parareptile known from the late Early Permian (Artinskian age) Garber Formation of Comanche County, Oklahoma.
+Delorhynchus is an extinct genus of acleistorhinid stem reptile known from the late Early Permian (Artinskian age) Garber Formation of Comanche County, Oklahoma.
 It contains three species: the type species D. priscus is based on a series of maxillae.
 The second species to be described, D. cifellii, is known from a larger number of well-preserved skulls and skeletal material.
 The third species, D. multidentatus, is based on a fragmentary skull with several rows of teeth on its jaw.